AttuneIntelligence/ai-builder/README.md

     ```
     You're now ready to begin working within the interactive Docker CLI, or otherwise access Jupyter Lab at `http://localhost:8888`.

-5. Configure your secrets as environment variables.
-    ```bash
-    export GITHUB_TOKEN="xxx"
-    export OPENAI_API_KEY="xxx"
-    export SERPAPI_API_KEY="xxx"
-    ```
-    This can also be done using the Python [dotenv](https://configu.com/blog/using-py-dotenv-python-dotenv-package-to-manage-env-variables/) package.

-6. _optional_ Push the Docker image to your own Github Container Registry.
+5. _optional_ Push the Docker image to your own Github Container Registry.
     This will require you to have a Github account and a personal access token with `read:packages` and `write:packages` permissions.
 You can create a token [here](https://github.com/settings/tokens).
 Note that you'll also need to either fork the `AI Builder` repository or create a new repository in your own account.
     ```bash
     export GITHUB_TOKEN="xxx"